ryanpcmcquen/slackENLIGHTENMENT/README.md

     cd slackENLIGHTENMENT/
     sh enlighten-me.sh

 All the tarballs will be downloaded, built and installed.
-Pulseaudio is no longer part of the build, and sound works in Firefox, Chromium, Spotify and Steam.
-The only thing you are losing out on is Enlightenment's interface sounds.

 Any dependencies will be grabbed with ```sbopkg``` so make sure you have it!

 Enjoy!

-Complete Build Order :
+Complete Build Order:
+- scim
 - efl
-- terminology
 - python-efl
 - enlightenment
+- terminology
+- ephoto
+- rage

 The script will automatically add ```[0-9]+sEL``` to /etc/slackpkg/blacklist, so the packages won't be removed when you run ```slackpkg clean-system```.